jeajjr/my-weather-app/README.md

 2. Open the project with Android Studio

-3. Using the SDK Manager (Tools-> Android) download the latest version of Android Support Library
+3. Using the SDK Manager (Tools-> Android) to download the latest version of Android Support Library

 4. Hit the "Sync Project with Gradle Files" button